 A Watch List is utilized by the Plan for investment options that fail to meet expectations.
-The Plan employs an independent investment consultant who may recommend to the Illinois State Board of Investments to terminate an investment option based on the failure to adhere to stated investment objectives or strategies; substantial changes in investment objectives; material organizational changes; underperformance of the stated objective; or failure to maintain appropriate diversification.
+The Plan employs an independent investment consultant who may recommend to the Illinois State Board of Investments to terminate an investment option based on the failure to adhere to stated investment objectives or strategies; substantial changes in investment objective; or failure to maintain appropriate diversification.
 The Plan also has formal procedures for the replacement or dismissal of these investment options.

-At December 31, 2015, the following debt investment funds were rated as follows:
+At December 31, 2016 and 2015, the following debt investment funds were rated as follows:

-Average Maturity T. Rowe Price Bond Trust I AAA(S&P) 5.45 years Vanguard Total Bond Market Index Fund AAA(S&P) 7.90 years
+Average Maturity 2016 2015 T. Rowe Price Bond Trust I AAA(S&P) 7.63 years 5.45 years Vanguard Total Bond Market Index Fund AAA(S&P) 8.20 years 7.90 years